vdunlop/regex/Develop/gist-template.md

 # How to: Regex Expression Interpretation
 This is a tutorial that explains how a specific regular expression (regex) functions by breaking down each part of the expression and describing what it does.
+This tutorial will be found in Gist.

 ## Summary
 The regex function that I will be breaking down today is: